Why Week 3 Without Alcohol Can Feel So Hard

 Alcohol cravings after three weeks are often learned or emotional urges, but withdrawal symptoms can still matter for some people.
 The safest plan is to separate “I want a drink” from signs that your body or nervous system needs medical support.

 Clinical guidelines note that acute alcohol withdrawal generally resolves within 4 to 5 days for many people.
 A subset of people have protracted symptoms, including craving, anxiety, low mood, and sleep disturbance, for weeks to months.
-For withdrawal timelines and risk signs, see ASAM's alcohol withdrawal management guideline source.
+For withdrawal timelines and risk signs, see ASAM's alcohol withdrawal management guideline asam alcohol data.

 Pattern Usual timing Common signs What to do